iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 - The parts we have selected are well-characterized and we will go into more detail about them in the Parts section below.
 - You will model the effect of constitutive promoters on GFP expression
 - You will build these constructs with parts available in the iGEM Distribution Kit.
 All of the basic parts in the Kit are in a Type IIS Assembly format, so you will be using Golden Gate Assembly.
-- The destination vector, and the parts you are using have all been designed for and/or tested in _E. coli_.
+- The plasmid backbone with drop-out, and the parts you are using have all been designed for and/or tested in _E. coli_.
 - You are building constructs for GFP expression, so you will be testing and measuring them by measuring fluorescence in a plate reader.
 For controls, we have provided a positive and negative control.
 And for calibrants, you can learn more about those here!

 However, for your project you will likely have different answers to all of these questions.
 Maybe you are working in _S. cerevisiae_, or you will be using synthesis for your entire constructs.